sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/scripting/index.md

     await commands.addText.byId('password', 'wpPassword1');

     // Start the measurement and give it the alias login
-    // The alias will be useds when the metrics is sent to
+    // The alias will be used when the metrics is sent to
     // Graphite/InfluxDB
     await commands.measure.start('login');

-    // Find the sumbit button and click it and wait for the
+    // Find the submit button and click it and wait for the
     // page complete check to finish on the next loaded URL await commands.click.byIdAndWait('wpLoginAttempt');
     // Stop and collect the metrics